Please ensure Javascript is enabled for purposes of website accessibility

 • Cafe staff are happy to move tables and chairs for guests with additional requirements.

-• The cafe is well lit and uses a mix of ceiling spotlights, fluorescent tube lighting and big ceiling lamps.
+• The cafe is well lit and uses a mix of ceiling spotlights, fluorescent tube lighting, and big ceiling lamps.

 • There is occasionally background music and noise from the coffee machines.

-Image of People's History Museum shop.
+Image of the gift shop at People's History Museum.

 Shop